Data lineage: Logically inferred links

 Developers can attach data flow archetypes to each logical actor.
-A data flow archetype explains how the children types of an actor type arrange themselves in a data flow.
+A data flow archetype explains how the child types of an actor type arrange themselves in a data flow.
 With the help of this information, one can infer a link between each actor of a source type and a destination type.
 For example, in the MapReduce architecture, the map actor type is the source for reduce, and vice versa.
 The system infers this from the data flow archetypes and duly links map instances with reduce instances.
-However, there may be several MapReduce jobs in the data flow, and linking all map instances with all reduce instances can create false links.
+However, there may be several MapReduce jobs in the data flow and linking all map instances with all reduce instances can create false links.
 To prevent this, such links are restricted to actor instances contained within a common actor instance of a containing (or parent) actor type.
 Thus, map and reduce instances are only linked to each other if they belong to the same job.

 Implicit links through data set sharing

 In distributed systems, sometimes there are implicit links, which are not specified during execution.
 For example, an implicit link exists between an actor that wrote to a file and another actor that read from it.
 Such links connect actors which use a common data set for execution.
-The dataset is the output of the first actor and is the input of the actor following it.
+The dataset is the output of the first actor and the input of the actor follows it.

 Topological sorting

 The final step in the data flow reconstruction is the topological sorting of the association graph.
 The directed graph created in the previous step is topologically sorted to obtain the order in which the actors have modified the data.
-This inherit order of the actors defines the data flow of the big data pipeline or task.
+This record of modifications by the different actors involved is used to track the data flow of the Big Data pipeline or task.